jorgelon/kubernetesinmyhead.net/docs/kubernetes/tuning/graceful-termination-pods.md

 With this you can have a race condition where the pod does not exists but the endpoint resource exists.
 And the system tries to send traffic to a pod that does not exists.

-This can suggest **the preStop hook is a safer way** it that cases because it is executed before the SIGTERM and endpoint removal.
+This can suggest **the preStop hook is a safer way** in that cases because it is executed **before the SIGTERM and endpoint removal**.
 There are another solutions like wait some seconds in the application's code where the SIGTERM is received in order to give time to the endpoint deletion.

 ## Schema